Executive Summary

 Economic Crisis

-The shutdowns caused massive closures of business, education, government and other employers with a devastating impact to economies around the world.
+The shutdowns caused massive closures of business, education, government, and other employers with a devastating impact on economies around the world.

-U3 unemployment is defined as people looking for work.
-Offsetting the official unemployment figure, however, two in five people in American civilian labor force were categorized as “discouraged,” or no longer seeking employment.
-It is unclear how these tens of millions find a living.
-They are by no means all on public welfare.
+Unemployment soared as businesses cut back.
+But official unemployment is only part of the picture.
+The official U3 unemployment is defined as people looking for work.
+It does not include part-time and contractual workers who are not eligible for unemployment benefits.
+Offsetting the official unemployment figure, two in five people in the American civilian labor force were categorized as “discouraged,” or no longer seeking employment.
+It is unclear how these tens of millions fit into the social and economic picture.

 Social Dislocation and Adjustment

-The third pressing new normal is mandated social distancing.
-With business and other offices closing, many people were able to continue to work at home.
-Yes, we already had a powerful digital media, but this event took it to a dramatically higher level of acceptance.
-Zoom has joined the top ranked applications along with Amazon and Google.
-Working at home proved workable for those who were able to do so.
-Many businesses are planning to continue distance working; in no small part because they can cut the cost of office rental.
+With pandemic closures, many people were able to work at home.
+We already had a powerful digital media, but this event took it to a dramatically higher level of acceptance.
+Many businesses and government offices continue distance working; in no small part because they can cut the cost of office rental.
+Office vacancies in cities increased dramatically.
+There has been a movement of populations away from many cities.
+Municipal revenues thus shrink.

 Healthcare